clawpack/doc/doc/developers.rst

 Testing out a pull request
 --------------------------

+To test out someone else's pull request, follow these  instructions:
+For
-To test out someone else pull request, follow the instructions on the webpage for the pull request, where it says "You can also merge branches on the command line".
-Click on *command line* and follow steps 1 and 2.
-For example, if you want to try out a pull request coming from a branch named *bug-fix* from user *rjleveque* to the *master* branch of the *amrclaw* repository, you would do::
+example, if you want to try out a pull request coming from a branch named *bug-fix* from user *rjleveque* to the *master* branch of the *amrclaw* repository, you would do::